 - Pneumococcal meningitis – caused by Streptococcus pneumoniae bacterium

 Meningococcal disease refers to a condition caused by the meningococcal bacterium (or, Neisseria meningitidis).
 Meningococcal disease can include meningitis (inflammation of the lining of the brain and spinal cord – this lining is called the meninges), and septicaemia (blood poisoning).

 Viral meningitis is the most common type of meningitis.
 It is often less severe than bacterial meningitis and most people are able to make a full recovery.

 Bacterial meningitis progresses rapidly and can be life-threatening.
 Bacterial meningitis can lead to permanent disabilities (such as brain damage, hearing loss and learning disabilities) or even death.

-It’s very important for anyone experiencing symptoms of meningitis to see their doctor right away- only a doctor will be able to diagnose the disease, including the type of meningitis and the best treatment required, which can be lifesaving.
+It’s very important for anyone experiencing symptoms of meningitis to see their doctor right away- only a doctor will be able to diagnose the disease, including the type of meningitis and the best treatment required, which can prevent serious complications.